GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 `D3D11` lets us write up to 8 render targets simultaneously from the same pixel shader, those come in handy when implementing more advanced shading techniques.

-And lastly, our `Main` function, following the same pattern as in the VS, we have one parameter, the input, and one return value, the output, again we create an instance of `PSOutput`, initialize everything to 0, and write the color we got from the input, to our output.
+And lastly, our `Main` function.
+Following the same pattern as in the VS we have already: one input (`VSInput`) and output parameter (`PSOutput`).

+ we initialize `PSOutput` and set everything to 0 to then write the color we got from the input to our output.

 ## Compiling shaders

-Now that we wrote our shader code and saved it somewhere, we have to feed this to the GPU, to do that we'll have our D3DCompiler get to work.
+Now that we wrote our shader code and saved it somewhere, we have to feed this to the GPU, to do that we will use our D3DCompiler to compile!

 First, we will declare some functions that will help us compile our shaders more quickly.